-Rio Grande College (DEL RIO, EAGLE PASS, AND UVALDE)
+DEL RIO, EAGLE PASS, AND UVALDE

 Patricia Nicosia, Ph.D.
-Interim Assistant Provost and Dean 2623 Garner Field Road, Uvalde, TX 78801 Phone: (830) 279-3023

-FAX: (830) 279-3014
+Interim Assistant Provost and Dean 2623 Garner Field Road, Uvalde, TX 78801 Phone: (830) 279-3023 FAX: (830) 279-3014

-E-mail: rgcdean@sulross.edu
+E-mail: dean-MRGC@sulross.edu

-RIO GRANDE COLLEGE - OFF-SITE INSTRUCTIONAL CAMPUSES
+MIDDLE RIO GRANDE COLLEGE - OFF-SITE INSTRUCTIONAL CAMPUSES

-Sul Ross State University Rio Grande College offers educational opportunities for students through off-site instructional campuses in Uvalde, Del Rio, and Eagle Pass.
+Sul Ross State University Middle Rio Grande College offers educational opportunities for students through off-site instructional campuses in Uvalde, Del Rio, and Eagle Pass.
 Upper-level and graduate courses are offered in Teacher Education, Business Administration, Humanities, and Natural and Behavioral Sciences.
-Undergraduate students who enroll in Rio Grande College must have earned a minimum of forty-two (42) transferable semester credit hours from accredited colleges and universities.
-All students who enroll in Rio Grande College must fulfill requirements for admission and comply with academic regulations stated in this Catalog.
-The deadlines for withdrawing from classes and applying for graduation for students enrolled in Rio Grande College are published in the Academic Calendar.
+Undergraduate students who enroll in the Middle Rio Grande College must have earned a minimum of forty-two (42) transferable semester credit hours from accredited colleges and universities.
+All students who enroll in the Middle Rio Grande College must fulfill requirements for admission and comply with academic regulations stated in this Catalog.
+The deadlines for withdrawing from classes and applying for graduation for students enrolled in the Middle Rio Grande College are published in the Academic Calendar.